 In the second half on the twentieth century technology became an object of philosophical study.
 A great amount of research has been dedicated to the philosophy and history of technology.
 Nevertheless, an analysis focusing on technology of the major philosophical systems that set the stage for its modern understanding, i.e. Bacon's and Descartes', is still missing.
 In the present thesis, I analyse the paradigm shift that Bacon and Descartes produced in conceptualizing technology.
-As a proof of the central place that the thinking about machines plays in the developments of their philosophies it is sufficient, I think, to quote Descartes' observation, made during his conversation with Burman, that almost all errors in philosophy come from an insufficient philosophical consideration of machines:
+As an example of the central place that the thinking about machines plays in the developments of their philosophies it is sufficient, I think, to quote the successful formulation of Descartes' position, that appear in his conversation with Burman, that almost all errors in philosophy come from an insufficient philosophical consideration of machines: